prasadbhagat37/csharp_interview_questions/README.md

   10. **Extensibility**:OOP makes code more extensible, allowing developers to add new features and functionalities to the application without compromising or altering the existing code.
   11. **Faster Development**:OOP's features, such as code reusability and modularity, enable faster development cycles and reduced development costs.

+## 3. Limitations of OOP's

-## 2. What is Class?
+## 4. What is Class?
-A class is blueprint or template.
+A class is **blueprint** or template.
+It contains fields, methods and properties

+  Class members:
+  1.  **Constructor** : is a method in the class which gets executed when a class object is created.
+  2.  **Field**: is a variable of any type.
+It is basically a data.
+  3.  **Property**: is member that provides helps inn read and write of private field.
+  4.  **Method**: is code block that contains a series of statements.

-## 3. What is Object?
+## 5. What is Object?
 An object is instance of class.